The Multi-Query Paradox in Zeroth-Order Optimization: Related Work

 \section{Related Work}

 \paragraph{ZO gradient estimation.} Zeroth-order optimization approximates gradients using finite-difference techniques, a concept explored through various random perturbation strategies.
 For instance, theoretical convergence has been demonstrated using Gaussian random noise perturbations \citep{nesterov2017random}, while other approaches have utilized uniform sampling \citep{flaxman2004online} and coordinate-wise perturbations \citep{lian2016comprehensive}.
 A distinct line of research focuses on problems where the gradient is assumed to be sparse, framing the estimation task as one of compressed sensing; here, techniques like LASSO \citep{wang2018stochastic} or other forms of regularized regression \citep{choromanski2020provably} enable the reconstruction of a sparse gradient from a limited number of function queries \citep{cai2022zeroth}.
-More recently, methods based on linear interpolation have been investigated as a potentially more accurate alternative \citep{wang2024relizo}.
-Research suggests that linear interpolation can yield better gradient estimates than Gaussian smoothing \citep{berahas2019linear} and may require significantly fewer samples to do so \citep{berahas2022theoretical}.

-\paragraph{Query-efficient ZO optimizers.} A key challenge in ZOO is its high query complexity, motivating research into more efficient methods.
-Some methods build more accurate local models to estimate update direction by incorporating second-order Hessian information \citep{ye2025hessian}, or by leveraging problem geometry via Riemannian optimization \citep{he2024riemannian}.
-Other approaches optimize the querying process itself, such as using compressed sensing to achieve double-logarithmic query complexity for sparse problems \citep{qiu2024gradient}, adaptively reusing old queries to reduce variance \citep{xiao2023lazy}, or learning a sampling policy with reinforcement learning \cite{zhai2024learning}.
-However, despite these advances, these approaches are all centered on improving the quality of the estimate at each individual step.
-In contrast, the fundamental problem of how to optimally allocate a fixed query budget to maximize its utility remains a critical yet under-explored question.
+\paragraph{Query-efficient ZO optimizers.} A central challenge in zeroth-order optimization is its high query complexity, which has motivated a broad range of techniques aimed at improving query efficiency.
+Some methods construct more accurate local models for the update direction by incorporating second-order information \citep{ye2025hessian} or by exploiting problem geometry via Riemannian optimization \citep{he2024riemannian}.
+Other approaches focus on optimizing the querying process itself, for example by using compressed sensing to achieve double-logarithmic query complexity in sparse settings \citep{qiu2024gradient}, adaptively reusing past queries to reduce variance \citep{xiao2023lazy}, or learning query directions through reinforcement learning \citep{zhai2024learning}.
+Despite their differences, these approaches share a common focus: they seek to improve the quality of the gradient estimate at each individual iteration, typically under a fixed number of queries per step.

+In contrast, our work takes a complementary perspective.
+Rather than designing yet another estimator for a given per-iteration query budget, we ask how to optimally allocate a fixed total query budget across iterations and aggregation schemes.
+Our analysis shows that, even for two canonical multi-query estimators, this allocation problem exhibits a sharp dichotomy: the optimal query-per-iteration choice collapses to opposite extremes depending on the aggregation method used.